-The président(e) for the EDUCO program is always a professor from Emory, Duke, Cornell, or Tulane, alternating yearly, and is approved by steering committees at the four universities.
+The faculty-in -residence for the EDUCO program is always a professor from Emory, Duke, Cornell, or Tulane, alternating yearly, and is approved by steering committees at the four universities.
 The president is a professor with a strong research interest in France, whose own work and enthusiasm in the country are widely known by colleagues and students.
 He or she is primarily in charge of setting the academic tone and the intellectual focus of the program each year.
-Professor Subha Xavier, Professor of French, Emory Department of French and Italian, is the president for the 2017-2018 academic year.
+Professor Anne-Gaëlle Saliot, Associate Professor of Romance Studies, Duke University, is the president for the 2018-2019 academic year.